Decision Architecture for Procurement

 → Read on LinkedIn

-GPS vs Compass: Why Strategic Decisions Do Not Require Perfect Data?
+GPS vs Compass: Strategic Decisions Do Not Require Perfect Data

 Most procurement transformations begin with: “Let’s fix the data first”.